Single-Use Battery Recycling Information

 Why does the City of Omaha recommend putting batteries in the regular trash steam?

 Alkaline batteries are not regulated by the EPA and by law can go into the trash.
 It can be challenging and labor intensive to extract the reusable materials/metals from single-use batteries.
 At this point in time, the City of Omaha does not require that batteries be recycled and does not have a system in place to route these batteries to the appropriate recycling facility.
-However, these items can be recycled we choose to offer this program.
+Because these items can be recycled we choose to offer this program.